peter-wake/license-count/README.md

 The license counting rule used is:

-"Some applications from vendors are allowed to be installed on multiple computers per user with specific restrictions.
-In our scenario, each copy of the application (ID 374) allows the user to install the application on to two computers if at least one of them is a laptop."
+> "Some applications from vendors are allowed to be installed on multiple computers per user with specific
+> restrictions.
+In our scenario, each copy of the application (ID 374) allows the user to install the
+> application on to two computers if at least one of them is a laptop."

 This requirement is a little "interesting" because examples are given for laptop+desktop and laptop + multiple desktops, but not for laptop + laptop.

-The rule states "on to two computers if at least one of them is a laptop", so we must conclude that laptop + laptop can share a license, as at least one of them is definitel a laptop.
+The rule states **"on to two computers if at least one of them is a laptop"**, so we must conclude that laptop + laptop can share a license, as at least one of them is definitel a laptop.

 However, given the delicate nature of the wording, this is the sort of requirement that I'd seek clarification on if I came across it during normal work.